-11 questions you should ask when evaluating a DX platform
+11 questions you should ask when evaluating a digital experience platform

-Building a digital experience customers love is no easy task—the right DX platform can help.
+Building a digital experience customers love is no easy task—the right platform can help.

 Our lives are increasingly intertwined with digital.
 From how we shop to how we date, how we bank to how we access healthcare, how we consume media to how we learn new skills.
 Yet most organizations fail to deliver a consistently beneficial digital experience.
 An experience that provides people with exactly what they need, at exactly the right time, with zero friction or frustration.

 Imperfect digital experiences abound.
 Of course, most product leaders know that this is not for lack of awareness or even for lack of effort—but because delivering a seamless digital experience is really really hard.